conan-io/docs/installation.rst

 1. The preferred and **strongly recommended way to install Conan** is from PyPI, the Python Package Index, using the ``pip`` command.
 2. There are other available installers for different systems, which might come with a bundled python interpreter, so that you don't have to install python first.
-Note that some of **these installers might have some limitations**, specially those created with pyinstaller
+Note that some of **these installers might have some limitations**, especially those created with pyinstaller
    (such as Windows exe & Linux deb).
 3. Running Conan from sources.